The Multipath TCP counters

 groups.
 The first group gathers the counters that are incremented when TCP

-option are processed.
+packets containing the MP_CAPABLE option are processed.
 The second group

 gathers the counters that are incremented when processing packets with

-option.
+the MP_JOIN option.
 The third group gathers the counters that are

-modified when packets with the ADD_ADDR
+modified when packets with the ADD_ADDR, RM_ADDR or MP_PRIO option

 are processed.
 The fourth group gathers the remaining counters of the